Tuurlijk/typo3scan-src/src/Resources/Private/Changelog/12.0/Feature-96874-CKEditor5.rst

         alignment:
           options:
-            - { name: 'left', className: 'text-left' }
+            - { name: 'left', className: 'text-start' }
             - { name: 'center', className: 'text-center' }
-            - { name: 'right', className: 'text-right' }
+            - { name: 'right', className: 'text-end' }
             - { name: 'justify', className: 'text-justify' }

-   in addition, the extraPlugins `justify` is not needed anymore.
+    In addition, the extraPlugins `justify` is not needed anymore.
 The new plugin called `Alignment` is always active.

 *   `editor.config.format_tags` was used to populate various block-level elements with a syntax like `p;h1;h2;h3;h4;h5;pre`.
 This is now moved to `editor.config.heading`: